-Finishing & repurchasing products I use continuously (ex. face soap, shampoo, etc)
+Finishing & repurchasing products I consistently use

 Receiving gifts from friends, family, and coworkers

 At the start of 2018, I set several goals for myself in terms of the number and percentage of products that I wanted to finish by the end of the year.
 Overall, my base goal was to finish or declutter 20% of my collection.
 Said differently, I aimed to finish 40 products by the end of the year.
 However, my ”reach” goal was to finish 50% of my collection (90 products).

 So how’d I do?
 Keep reading for my 2018 rolling project pan finale results